 There are several class options available within each track at CCIE level.
 To decide the best class for you, you’ll simply need to look for one that correlates with where you currently are in your CCIE studies.

-If you’ve just finished your CCNP certification or you’re just starting out with your CCIE training, our five-day Fundamentals Bootcamp is perfect for you.
-The Fundamentals Bootcamp bridges the gap between NP and IE and should be the first on-site class during the journey to your CCIE.
-The goal of the Fundamentals Bootcamp is to equip students with a foundational level of knowledge on Cisco networking technologies.
+If you’ve just finished your CCNP certification or you’re just starting out with your CCIE training, our five-day Written Bootcamp is perfect for you.
+The Written Bootcamp bridges the gap between NP and IE and should be the first on-site class during the journey to your CCIE.
+The goal of the Written Bootcamp is to equip students with a foundational level of knowledge on Cisco networking technologies.
 The focus is on core concepts and topics found on the CCIE written exam.
 Your INE instructor will help you begin your studies on the right track, as well as point out pitfalls of the CCIE training path.

 If you’ve finished all of your self-paced materials, you’ve attended your live bootcamps, and you feel like you’re ready to take the exam, there is one more step in your journey.
 The Mock Lab workshop is a true, real-time simulation of the CCIE R&S lab exam.
 Within this five-day class you will take two separate exams composed as close to the exam as possible without violating Cisco’s NDA.
 These labs will then be graded and demoed so that you can learn from your mistakes before the real exam, allowing you to experience the stress of time constraints on the exam and give you a realistic idea of where you stand.